 Why a thyroid ultrasound is performed

-Your doctor may order a thyroid ultrasound if you’ve had a thyroid function test that’s abnormal, or if your doctor feels a growth on your thyroid while examining your neck.
+Your doctor may order a thyroid ultrasound if you have had a thyroid function test that is abnormal, or if your doctor feels a growth on your thyroid while examining your neck.
 An ultrasound can also check an underactive or overactive thyroid gland.